AS9100: History

-During the rewrite of ISO 9001 for the year 2000 release, the AS group worked closely with the ISO organization.
+During the rewrite of ISO 9001 for the 2000 release, the AS group worked closely with the ISO organization.
 As the year 2000 revision of ISO 9001 incorporated major organizational and philosophical changes, AS9000 underwent a rewrite as well.
 It was released as AS9100 to the international aerospace industry at the same time as the new version of ISO 9001.

 AS9100A was actually two standards referenced in one publication: Section 1 defines an updated QMS model aligned with the updated ISO 9001:2000 publication while Section 2 defines a legacy model aligned with ISO 9001:1994.
 Organizations that in the year 2001 were operating a QMS based on ISO 9001:1994 were permitted to conform to Section 2 with the expectation that they would then transition their QMS to Section 1.